vilkasss-team-10213524-1280x717.jpg

 Why Games?
 The Evidence Base

-• Therapeutic impact: Stepping into a fictional character reduces defenses and facilitates emotional processing (Bowman and Eriksen 2023).
+• Therapeutic impact: Stepping into a fictional character reduces defenses and facilitates emotional processing (Bowman 2024).

 • Scalable and localized: Transformative games can be facilitated by local practitioners with minimal infrastructure, ensuring cultural relevance and sustainability.

-• Transferable skills: Practicing roles in a fictional frame supports identity exploration and builds coping strategies (Bowman and Eriksen 2023).
+• Transferable skills: Practicing roles in a fictional frame supports identity exploration and builds coping strategies (Bowman 2024).

 • Economic returns: Faster trauma recovery reduces healthcare costs, improves workforce stability, and strengthens community participation (Davis et al. 2022; Smith et al. 2021).